tantaman/tantaman.github.io/_posts/2021-04-05-Religion-Last.markdown

 I hate when people pontificate just as I have and then somehow think that their pontifications reveal some sort of truth about life or the world.
 Below are the considerations we'd need to make before we can make any sort of assertion that this is in fact how the world is or ever has been.

-* We assume what the popular view is without collecting data about it
 * We assume many civilizations left a religion post-collapse.
 Is this true?
   * Mayans?
 Aztecs?
 Egyptions?
 Greeks?
 Romans?
 Civilizations in India, China, Africa?
 * Were the Romans really that well governed, data driven, and virtuous at the outset?